Governors’ companies among recipients of virus relief loans

 Northam’s former medical practice, which he owns a stake in, received a loan of between $2 million to $5 million.
 Northam, a pediatric neurologist, isn’t involved in Children’s Specialty Group’s day-to-day operations and played no role in their loan application, his spokeswoman said.

-A commercial real estate brokerage firm started by Maryland Gov. Larry Hogan also received a loan of between $150,000 and $350,000.
+A commercial real estate brokerage firm started by Maryland’s Hogan also received a loan of between $150,000 and $350,000.
 Hogan stepped aside from the company when he was elected governor.
-His assets are managed by trust.
+His assets are managed by a trust.

 Associated Press reporters Farnoush Amiri in Columbus; Mike Catalini in Trenton, N.J.; Cuneyt Dil in Sacramento, Calif.; Anthony Izaguirre in Charleston, W.Va.; Holly Ramer in Concord, N.H.; Alan Suderman in Richmond, Va.; and Brian Witte in Annapolis, Md.; contributed to this report.
 Amiri is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.